Communication in History (Revision 6)

 Most of the course materials for CMNS 302 are available online through the myAU portal.
 There is a Reading File and a DVD, and these will be sent to you before your course start date.

 McLuhan’s Wake.
 Produced by Primitive Entertainment in Co-production with the National Film Board of Canada and in association with TV Ontario, 2005.
+(See Course News and Announcements Forum in the course for viewing information.)

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.